pjw91/google-apis-rs/README.md

 To generate the APIs yourself, you will need to meet the following prerequisites:

 - **make**
   - Make is used to automate and efficiently call all involved programs
 - **python**
   - As [_mako_][mako] is a python program, you will need python installed on your system to run it.
 Some other programs we call depend on python being present as well.
-  Note that you need python 3.8, as 3.9+ introduced some breaking changes that breaks the dependencies.
 - **an internet connection and wget**
   - Make will download all other prerequisites automatically into hidden directories within this repository, which requires it to make some downloads via wget.
 - **Rust Stable**
   - This project compiles on _stable_ Rust _1.6 or greater_ only.
 You might consider using [Rustup][rustup] to control the toolchain on a per-project basis.

 ## Using Make